rememberSoftwares/gitfaas/README.md

           value: "{{FUNCTION_UID}}"
       restartPolicy: Never
 ````
-The above configuration in the minimal deployment.
+The above configuration is the minimal deployment.
 **DO NOT EDIT ALL THE `{{...}}` as it is part of Gitfaas.**

 The interesting part is :